 zerocrossing = instead of snapping the selection to a uniform grid, this mode searches for zero-crossings of the buffer data.
-These are defined as the points where a positive sample follows a negative sample, or vice-versa.
+These are defined as the points where a positive sample follows a negative sample, or viceversa.
 This can be useful to find loop and edit points;

-The numbox (1.00) specifies that the selection start and end points (grano length) should snap to the vertical grid lines, as set by the grid message. since the spacing of the grid lines is affected by the current time measurement unit, and by the offset value (if an offset has been specified), snap to grid will be affected by these parameters as well.
+The numbox (10.00) specifies that the selection start and end view points should snap to the vertical grid lines, as set by the grid message. since the spacing of the grid lines is affected by the current time measurement unit, and by the offset value (if an offset has been specified), snap to grid will be affected by these parameters as well.